AnantAggarwal/BrainSpyAssignments/week_2/report.md

 * **Coronal (front-back)**
 * **Sagittal (side-to-side)**

 Each plot was labeled and rendered using `matplotlib`.
-Here's an example of an axial slice:
+Here's an example:

 ![Axial Screenshot](axial_view.png)